nicnosis/iu-courses/g290/gxd-syllabus.md

  * Who you are
  * What class you're in

-If you want me to help with code, make sure you send:

- * A screenshot if applicable _(e.g., something is displaying incorrectly)_
- * Your code.
-To share your code--- compress your project folder, put it on Box, and share a downloadable link.

-__It can be difficult to diagnose coding problems via e-mail.__ I'll do my best, but you should consider talking with me after class, or coming to office hours if you're struggling with an assignment.

-I will do my best to correct code over the e-mail, but students should not expect me to correct __more than three lines of code in an e-mail__.

-Students should know that an e-mail responsive may take __up to 72 hours__ depending on the time of the semester.
+Students should know that an e-mail response may take __up to 72 hours__ depending on the time of the semester.

 ### Food and Drink in Class
 Sorry, they are not permitted.